Tyrrrz/CliWrap/Readme.md

 forcefulCts.CancelAfter(TimeSpan.FromSeconds(10));

 // Cancel gracefully after a timeout of 7 seconds.
-// If the process takes too long responding to our request,
+// If the process takes too long to respond to graceful
-// the previously configured cancellation will trigger
+// cancellation, it will eventually get killed by forceful
-// after 3 seconds and forcefully kill the process. gracefulCts.CancelAfter(TimeSpan.FromSeconds(7));
+// cancellation configured above. gracefulCts.CancelAfter(TimeSpan.FromSeconds(7));

-var result = await Cli.Wrap("path/to/exe").ExecuteAsync(forcefulCts.Token, gracefulCts.Token);
+var result = await Cli.Wrap("foo").ExecuteAsync(forcefulCts.Token, gracefulCts.Token);
 ```

 Requesting graceful cancellation in **CliWrap** is functionally equivalent to pressing `Ctrl+C` in the console window.